-There has been no material change in the planned use of proceeds from our initial public offering as described in our final prospectus filed with the SEC on February 7, 2019, pursuant to Rule 424(b)(4).
-We invested the funds received in short-term, interest-bearing, investment-grade securities and government securities.
+There has been no material change in the planned use of proceeds from our public offerings as described in our final prospectuses filed with the SEC on February 7, 2019 and January 30, 2020, respectively, pursuant to Rule 424(b)(4).
+We invested the funds received in interest-bearing, investment-grade securities and government securities, corporate bonds, and commercial paper.